lightningd/plugins/feeadjuster/README.md

 limit feeadjuster's activity to more imbalanced channels.
 E.g. 0.3 for '70/30'% or 0.6 for '40/60'%.
 - `feeadjuster-feestrategy` Sets the per channel fee selection strategy.
 Can be 'global' (default) to use global config or default values, or 'median' to use the median fees from peers of peer.
+- `feeadjuster-median-multiplier` Sets the factor with which the median fee is multiplied if using the fee strategy 'median'.
+This allows over- or underbidding other nodes by a constant factor (default: 1.0).
 - `feeadjuster-max-htlc-steps` Default 0 (turned off).
 Sets the number of max htlc adjustment steps.
 If our local channel balance drops below a step level it will reduce the max htlc to that level, which can reduce local routing channel failures.
 A value of 0 disables the stepping.